 What is a Child Advocate?

 A Child Advocate is a court appointed, trained and committed adult who ensures that each child’s individual needs remain a priority in an over-burdened child welfare system.
-Child Advocates are also known as CASA Volunteers or CASAs (Court Appointed Special Advocates).
+Child Advocates are also known as Court Appointed Special Advocates (CASAs).
 They get to know the child while also gathering information from the child’s family, teachers, doctors, caregivers and anyone else involved in the child’s life in order to make independent and informed recommendations to help the judge decide what’s best for the child.

 What is a Guardian Ad Litem?

 Guardian Ad Litem is an attorney paid by the state in New Mexico to represent children in protective services.

 Who makes up our volunteer team?

 Our volunteers are an incredible team of compassionate people from a wide variety of backgrounds.
 Experience with the legal and foster care system is not necessary.

 People volunteer for many reasons.
 It may be to support a cause they are passionate about or to engage in their community.
 We often volunteer to help groups or individuals who need it the most without expecting any reward.
 Most of us want to help those less fortunate than ourselves.
 We do not volunteer, for the most part, because it benefits us.
 We volunteer because it makes a difference.
 Read some of our child advocate stories of why they volunteer.